act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 #### Failed Example 3

-This `div` element has a `background-image` property that references an image resource that contains text and the way the text is presented is not relevant.
+This image resource referenced by the `background-image` property of the `div` element contains text and the way the text is presented is not relevant.

 ```html
 <div style="background-image: url(/test-assets/0va7u6/textimage.jpg); width: 500px; height: 200px;" />